Harold V. Froehlich

 Harold Vernon Froehlich (born May 12, 1932) is a retired American politician and judge.
-He represented Wisconsin's 8th congressional district in the United States House of Representatives for one term in 1973–1974 as a Republican and broke with his party to vote for the impeachment of President Richard M. Nixon.
+He served one term in the U.S. House of Representatives, representing Wisconsin's 8th congressional district during the 93rd Congress (1973–1974).
+A Republican, he broke with his party to vote for the impeachment of President Richard M. Nixon.

-After leaving Congress, he served thirty years—from 1981 to 2011—as a Wisconsin Circuit Court Judge in Outagamie County.
-Earlier in his career, he served ten years in the Wisconsin State Assembly and was the 66th Speaker of the Wisconsin Assembly.
+After leaving Congress, he served thirty years—from 1981 to 2011—as a Wisconsin circuit court judge in Outagamie County.
+Earlier in his career, he served ten years in the Wisconsin State Assembly and was the 66th speaker of the Wisconsin State Assembly.
 His final public office was on the Wisconsin Government Accountability Board, where he served until its dissolution in 2015.